luisdiogo2071317/azure-docs.pt-pt/articles/stream-analytics/stream-analytics-machine-learning-integration-tutorial.md

 4. Clique em **guardar** para guardar a consulta.

-## <a name="start-the-stream-analytics-job-and-check-the-output"></a>Iniciar a tarefa de Stream Analytics e a saída de verificação
+## <a name="start-the-stream-analytics-job-and-check-the-output"></a>Iniciar a tarefa do Stream Analytics e verificar a saída

 É agora possível iniciar a tarefa de Stream Analytics.